Strategies for developing a successful marketing campaign

 If you have multiple members of a team working on disparate projects within the same integrated marketing campaign, facilitate team meetings to ensure all members are on the same page, the message behind the campaign is consistent and to manage company brand standards across the campaign.

-Similarly, if you are using different agencies to produce different aspects of your marketing campaign, designate someone in-house to monitor and coordinate their efforts to ensure your branding has a consistent look and feel across all channels.
+Similarly, if you are using different agencies like King Kong to produce different aspects of your marketing campaign, designate someone in-house to monitor and coordinate their efforts to ensure your branding has a consistent look and feel across all channels.

 Step 7 – Don’t forget to track your campaigns — and coupons.